 Bland visuals such as below are also not helping the conversations.
 In fact, some visuals claim truths behind color psychology without verifying the ‘truthiness’ behind such claims.

-In simpler terms, we cannot associate colors with how a person perceives a brand or product more so emotionally because of our inherent differences.
-It’s suicide to even attempt.
+We cannot associate colors with how a person perceives a brand or product more so emotionally because of our inherent differences in simpler terms.
+It’s suicide even to attempt.

 Before we proceed, though, we should understand the importance of colors in branding.